-In performing its duties, the Supervisory Board is required to act in the interests of Dietsmann’s business as a whole.
-The members of the Supervisory Board are not authorized to represent the company in dealings with third parties.
+In performing its duties the Supervisory Board is required to act in the interests of Dietsmann’s business as a whole.
+The members of the Supervisory Board are not authorized to represent the Company in dealings with third parties.
 The Supervisory Board appoints from among its members a Chairman and may appoint one or more Vice-Chairmen from among its members.
-The present Chairman is Mr Smulders.
+The present Chairman is Mr. Jonkman.

-The Supervisory Board adopted a set of regulations in 2007 governing its practices and procedures, including the definition and handling of conflicts of interest, and incorporating the best practice provisions as laid down in the Dutch Corporate Governance Code:
+In 2007 the Supervisory Board adopted a set of regulations governing its practices and procedures, including the definition and handling of conflicts of interest, and incorporating the best practice provisions as laid down in the Dutch Corporate Governance Code: